thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 For chart widgets, the “Display legend” option is enabled by default.
 The legend is used to display the min/max/average/total values.
 Other widgets have this option disabled.

 While the legend is enabled, you can choose the direction and position of the legend.
-Also, you can choose which data to include (min, max, average, total) and either to sort the data keys or not.
+Also, you can choose which data to include (min, max, average, total) and either to sort the datakeys or not.

-You may notice that the legend displays the [data key](/docs/{{docsPrefix}}user-guide/dashboards/#data-keys) label for each configured data key.
+You may notice that the legend displays the [datakey](/docs/{{docsPrefix}}user-guide/dashboards/#data-keys) label for each configured datakey.
 When you have data from multiple devices in the same widget, it is hard to find which device corresponds to which record in the legend or in the tooltip.
-In order to make the legend and tooltip clear, you should use "${entityName}" or "${entityLabel}" in the data key configuration.
+In order to make the legend and tooltip clear, you should use "${entityName}" or "${entityLabel}" in the datakey configuration.

 See configuration and the corresponding result below: